25 of the Best Attractions In Auckland, New Zealand

 • Visit Sea Life Kelly Tarleton’s Aquarium.

-• Walk along the foreshore visiting the beaches from Okahu Bay to St. Heliers Beach.
+• Walk along the foreshore, visiting the beaches from Okahu Bay to St. Heliers Beach.

 • Go up Bastion Point to see gardens, views of Auckland city and the Michael Savage Memorial.